canonical/snap-docs/UPDATING.md

 project directory.
 The Makefile orchestrates the build process, serves the webpage, and provides checks for many different compliance metrics.
 To view a list of supported compliance checks run `make` without arguments.
-- [conf.py] - Used by the Sphinx document generator to configure the build process.
+- `conf.py` - Used by the Sphinx document generator to configure the build process.
 Configures the context for the HTML page.
-This has not been configured yet.
+The metadata for this project has not been configured yet.
-- [pre-build-job.sh] - Used with Sphinx to create a standard set of actions that are run before every build.
+- `pre-build-job.sh` - Used with Sphinx to create a standard set of actions that are run before every build.
 For the Snap project, this script gets the latest build artifacts from [snapd-rest-openapi](https://github.com/canonical/snapd-rest-openapi) and